When you own a property in Spain, you are responsible for the following taxes:

 Please ask us for our Homeowner Tax Service proposal.
 This service includes filing your personal income taxes, fiscal representation, and answering any questions related to your IBI, community fees, or utilities.

-Non-residents: Personal income tax
+Non-residents: Personal income tax (IRNR)

 If the property is owned by a married couple or by various individuals, each person is treated as a separate taxpayer and must file returns separately.